Copyright Law and Intellectual Property

 What Is Copyright Registration?

 Copyright registration offers the original author of a piece of work some protection from other people stealing their idea.
 A piece of work receives copyright protection when it is fixed into a tangible form.
 Copyright law dictates how to establish ownership.
 Additionally, it explains how a person can register their intellectual property.
 Also, it encompasses defending against infringement.

 Copyright registration is a type of public record for ownership.
-Copyright registration isn’t required for a piece of work to be protected under the US copyright law.
+A piece of work doesn’t require copyright registration for protection under the US copyright law.
 However, you should register your product under copyright to offer you several unique advantages:

 - Protect your work against the importation of copies that infringe the registration.
 Your recorded registration will be noted with the United States Customs and Border Protection.